 Whether you are creating pedestrian or storefront safety or protecting strategic buildings as part of a perimeter security design, bollards are among the most affordable and aesthetically pleasing solutions.
 They can be installed individually as a single steel bollard post or in arrays to cover larger distances.
 And in each security scenario, there are specific anti-ram ratings that fit the mandated safety requirements for your construction project.
 To protect against vehicle as a weapon and VBIED terror attacks, bollards must be appropriately rated and tested.
 Among the most prevalent anti-ram crash ratings are ASTM F2656, DoD K ratings or PAS 68 for speeds of 30, 40 and 50 mph.
 For road, storefront and parking lot safety, there are low speed ASTM F3016 and PAS 170 ratings that test vehicle speeds from 10-30 mph.

 Depending on options like materials, finishes, lighting and vehicle crash rating, steel bollard prices vary widely from manufacturer to manufacturer.
-For this very reason, Protogetic simplifies your search with our Comparison tool, which performs a side-by-side comparison of all the selected bollards that fit your project requirements.
+For this very reason, Protogetic simplifies your search with our Comparison Tool, which performs a side-by-side comparison of all the selected bollards that fit your project requirements.
 And once you have narrowed down your choice, Protogetic creates a direct on-site communication link with the manufacturer so you can effortlessly determine the cost and lead time of your selected safety bollard.
-You can even begin direct messaging (DM) with a vendor representative.
+You can even begin direct messaging with a vendor representative.

 Why search for a needle in a haystack in order to locate the very best safety bollard options for your project?
-When you sign up for a free account on Protogetic, you can use our proprietary, ground-breaking Filter to instantly find anti-ram rated and low speed rated bollard products as well as other types of high security vehicle barriers.
+When you sign up for a FREE account on Protogetic, you can use our proprietary, ground-breaking Search Filter to instantly find anti-ram rated and low speed rated bollard products as well as other types of high security vehicle barriers.
 Hours versus seconds… The choice is yours.
 The choice is Protogetic.com.